Now, we’re talking about Hawaii here, so “cheap” is relative…

 How much money an average trip to Hawaii costs is hard to say definitively because there are a lot of factors that can make your Hawaii vacation cheaper or more expensive.

-But spoiler: It can possibly cost under $2,000 if you really want it to, and that will be explained further down below!
+But spoiler: It can possibly cost under $2,000 if you really want it to!

 Total Hawaii trip cost for two: $1,900 minimum